Umuzi-org/tech-department/content/projects/python-specific/file_io_kata/_index.md

 ## Step 2

 Upgrade the `list_all_js_function_names` function so that it also returns the start line number and end line number for the functions.
-Functions in Js are defined with the use of curley brackets.
+Functions in Js are defined with the use of curly brackets.

 Instead of returning a list of strings, return a list of dicts.